 Working Toward Environmental Justice

-It is a statistical fact that most people who live, work, and play in America’s most polluted environments are in marginalized communities with few resources.
-These groups are regularly exposed to deteriorating schools and substandard housing (containing lead paint, asbestos, and mold).
-Their neighborhoods are often located near industrial facilities and polluting infrastructures such as highways, that lead to higher rates of exposure to toxic pollutants such as lead, arsenic, pesticides, and other poisons in schoolyards, parks and playgrounds.
+It is a statistical fact that most people who live, work, and play in America’s most polluted environments reside in marginalized communities with few resources.
+These groups inherit deteriorating schools and substandard housing (containing lead paint, asbestos, and mold).
+Industrial facilities and polluting infrastructures such as highways located near their neighborhoods lead to higher rates of exposure to toxic pollutants such as lead, arsenic, pesticides, and other poisons in schoolyards, parks and playgrounds.

-From its inception in 1994, Midwest Pesticide Action Center has been involved in addressing environmental justice issues as they relate to pesticide exposure and the negative impacts on children.
+From its inception in 1994, Midwest Pesticide Action Center has been addressed environmental justice issues as they relate to pesticide exposure and the negative impacts on children.

 A History of Success